The Bankrate promise

 Why is credit card debt bought and sold?

-It’s big business, that’s why!
-Original credit grantors usually will pursue a debt as long as they believe there is a good chance you are going to pay the bill.
+Original credit grantors usually will pursue a debt as long as they believe there is a good chance you’re going to pay the bill.
 Good customers are hard (and costly) to come by and you are your creditor’s customer.
 So, they want to keep you if they can.
 They will go through their own in-house collection process with you to try to work something out.
 But there comes a time (usually 90 to 180 days later) when it is no longer profitable to carry the debt, and they decide you are not the good customer they thought you were.

-Debts can be re-sold and re-bought time and again as the debt ages.
-Each time it is sold, it is sold for less because of the increasing risk of not being able to collect an older debt when others have tried and failed.
+Debts can be resold time and again, as the debt ages.
+Each time a debt is sold, it’s sold for less because of the increasing risk of not being able to collect an older debt when others have tried and failed.
 Each time, the documentation of the original debt is supposed to change hands with the debt sale.
 Often it does not.
-This becomes important as you will see below.
+This becomes important, as you will see.

 Do you still have to pay?

-As I said in the beginning, until the debt is either paid or forgiven, it is still owed.
+As I said, until the debt is either paid or forgiven, it is still owed.
 But other factors may come into play, limiting the collector’s ability to collect from you.
 Here are two of the biggies:

 Statute of limitations

-If the debt becomes too old (we are talking years here), your state’s statute of limitations on debt may effectively make the debt uncollectable.
+If the debt becomes too old (we’re talking years), your state’s statute of limitations on debt may effectively make the debt uncollectable.
 Again, uncollectable does not mean you don’t still owe.
 You do.
-But reaching the statute of limitations threshold means that you can’t be taken to court and compelled to pay through a judgment.
+But reaching the statute of limitations threshold means you can’t be taken to court and compelled to pay through a judgment.

 For this reason, if a debt is getting close to the statute, collection activity is often ramped up because the collectors know this, too, and will be anxious to close out the file before it comes to that.

-Let me caution you here—state statutes of limitations vary widely and can come into play in as little as three years to as many as 15 years.
-You also need to know that the debt will remain on your credit report for seven years, even if your state has a statute of limitations under seven years.
-This will likely be a drag on your credit score and your lending and hiring attractiveness until it drops off.
+Let me caution you here.
+State statutes of limitations vary widely and can come into play in as little as three years or as many as 15.
+You should also know the debt will remain on your credit report for seven years, even if your state has a statute of limitations under seven years.
+This will likely be a drag on your credit score (and your lending and hiring attractiveness) until it drops off.

 Proving it is really your debt

 The second thing that might prevent the collector from getting you to pay is if they cannot prove the debt is yours.
-So, your first question if contacted by a collector is to ask them to prove that the debt they are collecting is actually yours.
-Mistakes do happen and in order to pursue collecting a debt the collector must be able to validate that the debt is yours.
+So, your first move, if contacted by a collector, is to ask them to prove the debt they are collecting is actually yours.
+Mistakes do happen, and in order to pursue collecting a debt, the collector must be able to validate that the debt is yours.
 This involves producing a trail that shows the debt was yours and not already paid.
-As I mentioned above, as debts get older and are re-sold, this data can get deleted or lost.
+As I mentioned before, this data can get deleted or lost as debts get older and are resold.
 No proof, no pay!

 Can overdue credit card debt be forgiven?

-A word of caution: anytime you agree to terms with a collector, be sure to get all the terms in writing before you send any money.
-Otherwise, the collector can keep your money, continue to pursue you for more and to add insult to injury, restart the clock on your statute of limitations all over again just because you made a payment.
+A word of caution: Any time you agree to terms with a collector, be sure to get all the terms in writing before you send any money.
+Otherwise, the collector can keep your money, continue to pursue you for more, and restart the clock on your statute of limitations all over again, simply because you made a payment.

-Complete forgiveness, outside of the confessional, is another story and that story is called “bankruptcy.”
-Bankruptcy exists in the U.S. for good reasons, but it is also in my opinion a last resort option.
-That is because of the damage a bankruptcy will do to your credit score and how long it will affect you.
+Complete forgiveness, outside of the confessional, is another story.
+That story is called “bankruptcy.”
+Bankruptcy exists in the U.S. for good reasons, but it is also, in my opinion, a last resort option.
+That’s because of the damage a bankruptcy will do to your credit score and how long it will affect you.

 While a collection item will drop off after seven years, chapter 7 bankruptcies stay there for as many as 10.
 This is a high price to pay when there are other options for taking care of overdue debt that are not as damaging to your credit score or your self-image.